eastoncaleb/shipping-products-frontend/README.md

 # Shipping Products Calculator Frontend

-This is the frontend application for the Shipping Products Calculator.
+This application is the front-end counterpart to the Shipping Products API application.
 It is built using React and integrates with the Shipping Products API to provide a user interface for calculating the best matching shipping product based on dimensions and weight.

 ## Features